smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

-Note that due to Go generic type inference, we don't always need to explicitly specify that type (using `[T]` syntax) when using a generic type.

 Looking at the final code, you might argue that the `subx.Test` function has reintroduced the ordering issue of the "got" and "want" parameters.
-There is however one important difference between this code and the `assert.Equal` function: if you order the value and check wrong with subx, compilation will fail.
-That said, until now, we have only been considering the "long" syntax.
+However, it has not. this is because ordering this parameters wrong would lead to a _compile-time error_.

 ## Some cool things we can do with subx